 Young people who are involved with our children’s services and have a social worker can ask to have an Independent Advocate.
 This is someone who listens and helps a young person to have their voice heard in those decisions made about them.

-You have a right to be listened to and have your views taken seriously, but sometimes it can be difficult to say how you are feeling.
-We can help you arrange an Independent Advocate.
+Young people have a right to be listened to and have their views taken seriously, but sometimes it can be difficult to say how you are feeling.
+We can help young people by arranging an Independent Advocate.

 You might already know someone that can support you, a person you can trust for example a teacher, youth worker or personal adviser.
 Or it could be a volunteer, someone independent who is trained to be an advocate.
 You can discuss who you think would be best with your social worker.

 When you might want to use an advocate

 - if you feel your views are not being listened to

 - if you are unhappy with the way you are being cared for

 - if you are angry or upset about something that is happening to you